yasminalhabib/Planto/README.md

 This project follows the MVVM (Model–View–ViewModel) pattern:
 Model: PlantReminder — holds plant data
-ViewModel: ContentViewModel — handles logic and data updates Views (Planto): ListRemindersView, SetReminderView, EditPlantView, and so on.
+ViewModel: ContentViewModel and SetReminderViewModel — handles logic and data updates Views (Planto): ListRemindersView, SetReminderView, EditPlantView, and so on.